-This app currently has more than 10000 downloads, a 4.2 stars rating from 128 users and the latest APK is version Varies with device.
+This Android app was first launched on 19th April 2013 and currently has more than 10000 downloads, a 4.2 stars rating from 131 users and the latest release is version Varies with device.

 We found these ways of contacting the developers:

 The following Analysis is not a full code review!
 We plan to make code reviews available in the future but even then it will never be a stamp of approval but rather a list of incidents and questionable coding practice.
 Nasa sends probes to space that crash due to software bugs despite a huge budget and stringent scrutiny.

 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.